awsdocs/aws-glue-developer-guide/doc_source/console-development-endpoint.md

 Address to connect to the development endpoint\.
 On the Amazon EC2 console, you can view the ENI attached to this IP address\.
 This internal address is created if the development endpoint is associated with a virtual private cloud \(VPC\)\.
 For more information about accessing a development endpoint from a private address, see [Accessing Your Development Endpoint](dev-endpoint.md#dev-endpoint-elastic-ip)\.

 **Public address**
-Address to connect to a non\-VPC development endpoint\.
-This address is not populated for a VPC development endpoint\.
-That is, when you create a development endpoint associated with a virtual private cloud \(VPC\) this public address is not created\.
+Address to connect to the development endpoint\.

 **Public key contents**
 Current public SSH keys that are associated with the development endpoint \(optional\)\.
 If you provided a public key when you created the development endpoint, you should have saved the corresponding SSH private key\.